life-and-dev/son/son-as-angel.draft.md

 ---
-description: Explores whether the Angel of the LORD in the Old Testament is Jesus in pre-incarnate form or a distinct messenger, examining evidence from both perspectives.
+description: Explores whether the Angel of the LORD is Jesus in pre-incarnate form or a distinct messenger, examining evidence from both perspectives.
 keywords: Angel of the LORD, Christophany, pre-incarnate Jesus, Michael the Archangel, Old Testament theophanies, divine messenger, Jehovah Witness theology
 ---